quniLcs/auto-zlapp/README.md

 2. In one's own repo, follow `Setting`, `Secrets`, `Actions`;

-3. Create 3 new secrets, which will be keep confidential by GitHub;
+3. Create 3 new secrets, which will be kept confidential by GitHub;

    | Number | Name             | Value                    |
    | ------ | ---------------- | ------------------------ |